RevokeCash/revoke.cash/README.md

 ```

 ## Credits
 Website created by Rosco Kalis after discussing the idea with Paul Berg at Devcon 5 in Osaka.
 Uses [ethers.js](https://github.com/ethers-io/ethers.js) for all Ethereum-related operations.
-Filters out unverified tokens using the [Kleros T2CR](https://tokens.kleros.io/tokens).
+Filters out unverified tokens using tokenlists.
 Built with React, Bootstrap and TypeScript.